 And I need to unpack my internalized ableism, because it has been a destructive force in my life.
 Internalized ableism made it hard for me to try psych medications.
 Internalized ableism made it hard for me to accept and recognize my own mental health crisis.
 Internalized ableism made it hard for me to leave an abusive relationship.
 Internalized ableism made it hard for me to seek psych treatment when I needed it.
 Internalized ableism has created so many obstacles for me, those are just the starkest largest examples.
 There are also the daily struggles, where part of what I manage, when I work toward taking care of myself and managing my PTSD, is my own internalized shit around psych disability.
 My fear and my judgment and my shame are part of this struggle, and they are not easy to disrupt and unlearn.
 I’m working on it.
 Just like managing my PTSD, unpacking my internalized ableism is a lifelong project, that has rougher and smoother patches.

 One of the things that helps me is connections and relationships with other mentally ill people, particularly folks who are politicized around ableism.
 It also helps me to read #ownvoices work by other mentally ill people, particularly work that is interested in challenging ableism.
-Work like Rose Lemberg’s Geometries of Belonging (which I wrote about at length), an anti-cure narrative that centers a character who is mentally ill, and a healer, and invested in the consent of those he heals.
+Work like RB Lemberg’s Geometries of Belonging (which I wrote about at length), an anti-cure narrative that centers a character who is mentally ill, and a healer, and invested in the consent of those he heals.
 I loved this story for so many reasons, and one of the biggest ones is that Parét is clearly and openly mentally ill, and taking action in his life to avert war, honor his D/s relationship, and heal those who wish for healing.
 I need stories like this, where characters are mentally ill and doing things, taking care of themselves, caring for others, taking action in the world, seeking their desires.
 I am excited for Lemberg’s upcoming novel The Upholding, which also centers Parét, at an earlier time in his life when his mental illness is particularly intense.
 In it, he works together with other mentally ill queers to save the world.

 It is also helping me to write mentally ill characters.
 My current work in progress, Shocking Violet, is a queer kinky polyamorous romance novel which centers multiple characters with PTSD, many of whom are disabled in other ways as well.
 Working on this book (which is not about mental illness, but centers mentally ill characters doing activism and building relationships with each other) has helped me ground in daily reality of managing trauma symptoms, and the diversity of ways that we approach this.
 This work, honing my intent to write a story that feels real and is hopeful, integrating and using my deep knowledge about trauma both from my own experience and my career in the field, has a continual impact on me personally.
 It is a practice that is about honoring myself, and challenging my own internalized ableism, and I am grateful for the ways that it is rippling out in my life.